Have extra pumpkin purée? Enjoy a fall-inspired breakfast with these wholemeal scones with pumpkin, cranberries and pistachios.

 Step-by-step directions

-2. In a separate bowl, whisk together yogurt, pumpkin purée and agave nectar.
-Pour yogurt mixture into flour mixture and mix with your hands until a rough dough is formed.
+- Add wet ingredients.
+In another bowl, whisk together yogurt, pumpkin and agave nectar.
+Pour this into flour mixture and mix until a rough dough is formed.

-3. Turn dough onto a lightly floured work surface and shape into a circle or rectangle, about 1-inch thick.
-Do not over mix the dough.
-Cut into small squares or wedges.
-Sprinkle turbinado sugar and orange zest (optional) over the wedges.
+- Shape dough.
+Turn dough onto work surface and shape into a circle or rectangle, about 1-inch thick.

 Even with my lumpy homemade pumpkin purée!
 I enjoyed bits of dried cranberries and pistachios, along with small bites of pumpkin.
 I loved how it all turned out.